beaux-riel/Lemonade-stand/README.md

 5. Choose a region close to your users
 6. Click "Create new project"

+> **Important**: After setting up your Supabase project, make sure to create the required storage buckets as described in the [Setting Up Storage Buckets](#setting-up-storage-buckets) section below.
+This is necessary for image uploads to work correctly.

 ### Database Schema

 The database consists of three main tables: